ifountoul/EQ_Studies/README.md

 # Earthquakes_Research_Results
 ## About

-This repository is designed to store and share the results of my earthquake research studies.
-It includes a range of data types, including seismic recordings, satellite imagery, geological data, and more.
-It also contains a variety of analysis results, from raw data to processed data, and various research findings, such as seismic hazard assessments, earthquake risk analysis, and earthquake forecasting.
+This repository is designed to store and share the results of earthquake research studies that i have participated.

 ## License